 This Public Realm Strategy has been prepared as part of the suite of detailed strategies and studies supporting the Local Structure Plan (LSP) for the Golden Gateway precinct in Belmont (refer Figure 1).
-The Public Realm Strategy does not apply to land designated as subject to further detailed planning by the Structure Plan.
-It is expected that the public realm for these land parcels will be carefully considered through further detailed planning.

 The creation of a high quality and functional public realm, in the streets and open spaces, is a pivotal element in planning for a more intensified urban environment to create a liveable and well connected community.